-ASU West.
-Celebrating its 20th year, Arizona State University West, located in northwest Phoenix, is a vital component of Arizona State University.
-The campus serves more than 7,100 students, offering a highly personalized, student-centered education.
+West Campus.
+The West campus of ASU, located in northwest Phoenix, is a vital component of ASU.
+The campus serves more than 7,300 students, offering a highly personalized, student-centered education.
+It offers an interdisciplinary education for undergraduates, as well as an array of professional programs grounded in the liberal arts.
+The West campus offers 30 bachelor's degree programs, nine master's degrees, and eight professional certificates.

-ASU West is a force in the creation and communication of knowledge through its interdisciplinary teaching, research, and outreach programs.
-ASU West faculty are active scholars engaged in a wide variety of research to enhance the community, build new knowledge, and expand the frontiers of science.
+West campus's colleges and schools are a force in the creation and communication of knowledge through its interdisciplinary teaching, research, and outreach programs.
+West campus faculty are active scholars engaged in a wide variety of research to enhance the community, build new knowledge, and expand the frontiers of science.
 Research activities are diverse, including quality-of-life issues in the metropolitan region, applied leadership challenges for public and private organizations, and enhanced teacher education.

-Students benefit from ASU West's unique blend of interactive, classroom-based learning communities, communityand field-based learning experiences, and faculty-student research partnerships that address important societal issues.
+Students benefit from the unique blend of interactive, classroom-based learning communities, community-and field-based learning experiences, and faculty-student research partnerships that address important societal issues.